 There is now a strong emphasis on selecting trees that are climatically well suited to the locality.
 This is a sensible approach at a time when the sustainability of urban horticulture is paramount.
 The landscape design requirements of an area do not always however allow this approach.
 There may be heritage or specific design requirements that dictate that less water-friendly species will be selected.
 These trees will require watering to varying degrees beyond the establishment phase.
 It is important that the reasons for the selection of trees that require ongoing watering are well understood by the community.

 Trees, particularly large ones, use large amounts of water.
 The replenishment of the supply from natural sources (e.g. rainfall) needs to be effective and timely.

 The maintenance of trees in street situations presents particular water challenges.
 Hard surfaces often result in runoff to the road or gutter.
 Overhanging structures along the street and sidewalk often act as rainfall interceptors.
 Also, the tree canopy intercepts rainfall and prevents rain entering the limited permeable area around the tree trunk.

 - Install permeable surfaces around trees in hard-landscaped sites

 - Ensuring soil around tree trunks allows infiltration

 - Encourage runoff to be directed to the tree water intake area

 Hostile soil conditions

 The role of the soil is critical to a healthy tree.
 Both air and water, as well as nutrients, need to be readily available to the root system.
 Soil compaction, which can occur around many urban trees, impacts negatively in terms of water performance.
-Reduced infiltration rates means less water entering the soil profile and compacted soil means less space to store water.
-Strategies to prevent or minimize compaction include exclusion barriers and addition of mulch.
+Reduced infiltration rates mean less water entering the soil profile and compacted soil means less space to store water.
+Strategies to prevent or minimize compaction include exclusion barriers and the addition of mulch.